aaacrophobia/edx-documentation/en_us/course_authors/source/manage_live_course/automatic_email.rst

  * - :ref:`Discussion Notification`
    - Instructor-paced and self-paced
    - Unspecified
-   - Notifications that a user has responded to a post on a discussion.
+   - Notifications that a user has responded to a post on a :ref:`course discussion<Managing Discussions Index>`.

 *****************************
 Automatic Email Message Text